phcode-dev/phoenix/docs/generatedApiDocs/NodeConnector-API.md

 <!---->

-*   Ensure that the `nodeConnectedPromise` is resolved before using the `nodeConnector` to avoid potential issues related to communication readiness.
 *   Be cautious when sending large binary data, as it may affect performance and memory usage.
-*   Properly handle exceptions and errors when executing functions to maintain robust communication.
+Transferring large data is fully supported, but be mindful of performance.
 *   Functions called with `execPeer` and `triggerPeer` must be asynchronous and accept a single argument.
 An optional second argument can be used to transfer large binary data as an ArrayBuffer.